-Public exhibition of the proposed plan amendment provides an important opportunity for members of the community to have a say in the future management of Tomaree National Park.
+Public exhibition of the proposed plan amendment provided an important opportunity for members of the community to have a say in the future management of Tomaree National Park.

 What is a plan of management?

 Parks and reserves established under the National Parks and Wildlife Act 1974 need to have a plan of management.
 The plan includes information on important park values and provides directions for future management.
 The plan of management is a legal document, and after the plan is adopted all operations and activities in the park must be in line with the plan.
 From time to time plans of management are amended to support changes to park management.

 In 2018 the NSW Government announced funding to significantly enhance visitor facilities and create iconic experiences, including new walking tracks, accommodation and tourism partnerships, in a number of national parks across the State.
 These projects are part of the National Parks Visitor Infrastructure program and aim to increase nature-based tourism in New South Wales, boost regional economies and improve community wellbeing.
 This project is State Government funded and more information can be found on the Tomaree Coastal Walk page.